-A variety of roles The primary responsibility of a professional chef is to plan menus, develop recipes, and participate in and supervise the preparation of dishes.
-They order supplies, accept deliveries in the morning and check their freshness and flavor.
-Chefs and cooks use a variety of cooking techniques, using tools such as grills, ovens, roasters and stoves, preparation workers; on the other hand, they wash, cut, clean, distribute and, in general, prepare food for use in cooking processes.
-Not all restaurants have an executive chef; that title normally applies only to large chains or restaurants.
+A professional kitchen worker is responsible for a variety of roles.
+The primary duty of a chef is to plan menus, develop recipes, and oversee the preparation of dishes.
+They must order supplies, accept deliveries in the morning, and check their freshness and flavor.
+Chefs and cooks use a variety of cooking techniques, such as grills, ovens, roasters, and stoves.

-An executive chef usually cooks very little.
-Its main function is to manage the kitchen and its staff.
+Preparation workers are responsible for washing, cutting, cleaning, distributing, and preparing food for use in cooking processes.
+In larger restaurants, there may be an executive chef who manages the kitchen and its staff.
 This includes supervising and training staff, planning menus, managing the culinary budget, and sometimes shopping.
-To be an executive chef, you need previous kitchen experience as well as good management skills to ensure that the kitchen works efficiently.
+To be an executive chef, you need previous kitchen experience as well as good management skills to ensure that the kitchen runs efficiently.

 The line cook is responsible for preparing vegetables, soups, starches, and eggs.
 Larger establishments may employ several chefs to work at this station.
 A cook would be in charge of making the soups and a legume would be in charge of preparing any vegetable dish.
 The kitchen brigade system was developed by Escoffier and is still used today in many restaurants.